ufal/npfl122/exam/questions.md

 - Explain the difference between a regular Actor-critic and Parallel Advantage Actor Critic algorithms.
 [5]

-- Considering continuous actions modelled by a normal distribution with diagonal covariance, describe how is the policy distribution predicted and how does the loss of a simple REINFORCE algorithm look like.
+- Considering continuous actions modeled by a normal distribution with diagonal covariance, describe how is the policy distribution predicted and how does the loss of a simple REINFORCE algorithm look like.
 [10]